dusanrsc/KotlinDrums/README.md

 </div>
 <br>

-# KotlinDrums Is A Simple Drums Playing Program In Kotlin (While Learning)
+# KotlinDrums Is A Simple Drums Playing Program In Kotlin.